All Episodes

 Welcome to today's edition of the Rush 24-7 Podcast.

-How about this, ladies and gentlemen?
+Well, how about this, ladies and gentlemen?

-Even if he is nominated, they're very, very worried that even if Romney is nominated, he can't win, yet they continue to push him.
+They're very, very worried that even if Romney is nominated, he can't win, yet they continue to push him.

-There is a a bunch of pieces.
+There is a bunch of pieces.

 Yes, I know it's a holiday.